Video DRM protection: how to actually stop downloads

 The cost math: protection vs the leak

-At the individual level the math is simpler: a €300 course with 500 buyers can easily have a few hundred pirated copies circulating in closed groups within weeks of launch.
+Online course piracy isn't a rounding error, even if the headline macro numbers are contested.
+The industry figures that circulate (tens of billions a year in lost revenue) vary widely and have been publicly challenged, so treat any single number with caution.
+The part that's concrete is the arithmetic on your own launch: a €300 course with 500 buyers can easily have a few hundred pirated copies circulating in closed resale groups within weeks.
 If even 15% of those would have paid, that's a five-figure hole in a single launch, and unlike the course, the pirated copy keeps costing you on every relaunch.

 Where to start